 Personal injuries involve complex components such as pain, suffering, emotional turmoil, long-term physical disabilities, and loss of a previous quality of life, among others.
 For these reasons, it is difficult to put a price tag on your compensation.
+While many online calculators may claim to be able to give you an exact value, they will never be as accurate as they could be.
+And that’s because only a professional attorney can look at the circumstances in your case, your injuries, property damage, and long-term costs and tell you what to expect.

 - Lost Wages.
 If you missed work due to your injuries, the total amount should be included in your settlement.
 In addition, you need to consult your physician to help determine if and to what extent your injuries will impact your ability to perform your job in the future.
 If you will be unable to work, you must calculate your yearly wages multiplied by the number of years left until your retirement (or whenever you planned to stop working a public job).